Light and darkness are becoming part of mood treatment!

 Thus most people with bipolar disorder will not be able to do “shift work”, where the work day is rotating around the clock.
 That’s probably about the worst kind of job schedule you could arrange.
 A close second worst is might be an international job like pilot or flight attendant, changing time zones over and over again.
 Third worst would be graveyard shift work, unless you were extremely attentive to keeping your light exposure limited to your “day”, and avoiding real daylight during your “night” (heavy blinds and a sleep mask, for example).
 Even then we might wonder if there’s something about “real” daylight that’s important to synchronize with your internal clock.

 So, the treatment bottom line: have regular sleep hours — even on weekends.
-I know, it’s going to feel really stupid to be getting up at 6 am on a Saturday.
+I know, it’s going to feel really stupid to be getting up at 6 or 7 am on a Saturday.
 You’ll probably have to conduct some personal tests to find out if this is really worth it.
-I’ll admit: even if it’s theoretically a good idea for the long run, you’ll probably never be able to keep it up unless you discover some shorter-term benefit as well.
+I’ll admit: even if it’s theoretically a good idea for the long run, you’ll probably never be able to keep it up unless you discover some clear benefit pretty quickly.
 So keep some mood/energy/sleep records and see what you think.